Minko82/xlerobot/README.md

 # 🦾 XLeRobot

 **XLeRobot** is a customized version of [🤗 LeRobot](https://github.com/huggingface/lerobot) tailored for easier setup and use on both Mac and Linux systems.
-It provides additional setup guidance, calibration steps, and practical improvements for getting your robot up and running quickly.
+It provides additional setup guidance, calibration steps, and  improvements for getting your robot up and running quickly.

 <br>